breedx2/strangeloop_2019_pd_workshop/OUTLINE.md

 * hello world (console)
   * change print prefix
 * hello world (audio)
+  * ouch that's loud! (this happens, promise)

 # Patching essentials
 (3 minutes)

+What did we just do?

 * learn all the shortcuts!
 * edit mode toggle